Uberspace/lab/source/guide_ethercalc.rst

 Use your favourite editor to create ``~/etc/services.d/ethercalc.ini`` with the following content:

-.. note:: Ethercalc tries to connect to Redis via TCP/IP, which will accepts connections on both TCP/IP and UNIX socket.
+.. note:: EtherCalc tries to connect to Redis via TCP/IP, which will accepts connections on both TCP/IP and UNIX socket.
 If you configured redis by following the :lab:`guide <guide_redis>` it is currently configured *for UNIX socket only* as this is also the more stylish, secure and faster version.
-So by now the connection between Ethercalc and Redis won't be established.
+So by now the connection between EtherCalc and Redis won't be established.
-Adding the environment variable ``REDIS_SOCKPATH`` pointing to our the unix-socket to the ``supervisord``-config forces Ethercalc to connect to Redis through the UNIX socket.
+Adding the environment variable ``REDIS_SOCKPATH`` pointing to our the unix-socket to the ``supervisord``-config forces EtherCalc to connect to Redis through the UNIX socket.

 .. code-block:: ini

  [program:ethercalc]
  command=%(ENV_HOME)s/node_modules/ethercalc/bin/ethercalc
- environment=NODE_ENV="production",REDIS_SOCKPATH ="%(ENV_HOME)s/.redis/sock"
+ environment=NODE_ENV="production",REDIS_SOCKPATH="%(ENV_HOME)s/.redis/sock"
  autorestart=true

 .. include:: includes/supervisord.rst